You May Have A Claim, If You Were Hurt On A Dangerous Highway

-If you suspect that you or the other driver lost control of the car because of road conditions, you may have a valid personal injury claim.
+If someone has been hurt or a life has been lost in a car accident or if you suspect that you or the other driver lost control of the car because of road conditions, you may have a valid personal injury claim.
 Let our lawyer answer your questions.
-Call Akers Law Offices in Charleston at 304-932-4571.
+Call Akers Law Offices in Charleston at 304-720-1422.

 Dangerous road conditions are all too common in West Virginia.
 Roadways widely known to be unusually dangerous include major arteries along ‘Corridor G’ surrounding downtown Charleston, highways 10, 33, 34, 35, 51, 52, 60 and 119, and interstates 64, 77 and 79.

 Many vehicle crashes occur as a result of conditions that are known to be dangerous, such as:

 - Failure of the West Virginia Department of Highways to correct dangerous conditions after being put on notice of the defect

 - Poor maintenance of highways, such as failure to correct potholes or bumps, failure to replace missing manhole covers and delayed restriping

 - Debris on the road from trucks or poor shoulder maintenance

 - Lack of proper hedge or tree maintenance by property owners, creating line-of-sight obstructions or covered traffic signs